ai-se/RAISE--Documentation/Readme.md

 ```

 ## If you plan on using vim
-Create a .vimrc file in at $HOME.
-Paste the following to make it pretty.
+Create a .vimrc file in at the $HOME direction.
+Paste the following script to make it pretty (and useable).

 ```shell
 " " Automatic reloading of .vimrc"